 Follow these instructions and tips for successfully writing your thesis in the Word thesis template.
 Don't have the thesis template?
 Download it from our website.

-CAUTION: DO NOT USE THE WORD THESIS TEMPLATE IN OPENOFFICE OR NEOOFFICE.
+CAUTION: DO NOT USE THE WORD THESIS TEMPLATE IN OPENOFFICE, NEOOFFICE, OR PAGES.
 Formatting will break if you do so!

 - Section Breaks

 - Table of Contents, List of Figures, List of Tables

 "Styles" are used in Word to easily apply a set of formatting attributes--such as font, font size, indentation, and spacing--consistently throughout a document.
 When you apply a style to a paragraph, it is formatted with the attributes defined in the style.
 The Word thesis template has many pre-defined styles for things like chapter titles, sub titles, main body text, quotes, figures, etc. See the table below to learn what styles to use and where.

 |Normal, paragraph||Body,b||The first line is indented, so you don't have to press the tab key!|

 |Front matter page titles (e.g. Acknowledgments, Preface, Abstract)||Heading Front Matter, hfm||Text in this style will look like a heading but will not appear in the Table of Contents.|